joeky888/vimrc/ReadMe.md

 ### Extra notes

 * Don't use `sudo vim`, use `sudoedit` instead
-* Auto-completen will be disabled automatically inside ssh sessions and docker containers otherwise it will corrupt the clipboard
+* Auto-completion will be disabled automatically inside ssh sessions and docker containers otherwise it will corrupt the clipboard
-* Vim built-in clipboard will be used when system clipboard is not available
+* Vim's built-in clipboard will be used when system clipboard is not available
-* When Fbterm and gpm is detected, ttymouse will be set to `xterm` (to use gpm mouse)
+* When Fbterm and gpm is detected, ttymouse will be set to `xterm` (to use gpm mouse in the fbterm)
 * Python and Perl are used on few commands but most of the functions are written in pure vimscript
 * There are some keys one should never remap them
     * Ctrl-I = Space in terminals